MogwaiMomo/capstone/README.md

     - reduce output of cycle to just top next word (as character) - DONE

-    - calculate % coverage of test
+    - calculate % coverage of test - DONE
     - calculate % accuracy of test